Photo above: The Branch Davidians’ “Mount Carmel Center,”

 Theosophical groups do not refer to their system as a “religion.”
 Theosophy preaches the existence of a single, divine “Absolute.”
 It promotes an emanationist cosmology in which the universe is perceived as outward reflections or emanations from this Absolute.

 Theosophy teaches that the purpose of human life is spiritual emancipation and says that the human soul undergoes reincarnation upon bodily death according to a process of karma.
 It promotes values of universal brotherhood and social improvement, although it does not stipulate particular ethical codes.
-Weavers of Continuing Creation agree that “The Absolute” is better that “God,” but none of us think and/or feel we are stimulated by “emanations.”
+Weavers of Continuing Creation agree that “The Absolute” is better word for Continuing Creation than “God,” but none of us think and/or feel we are stimulated by “emanations.”

 Skeptical Movement, or Skeptics Movement

-The Skeptial (or Skeptics) Movement is based on the idea of scientific skepticism.
+The Skeptics Movement is based on the idea of scientific skepticism.
 The movement has the goal of investigating claims made on fringe topics and determining whether they are supported by empirical research.
 Skeptics pursue “the extension of certified knowledge.”
 Skeptic Magazine, edited in chief by Michael Shermer, has 50,000 subscribers, including the author of this Essay, J.X.
 Mason.

 Transcendentalism (1825- now)